webplatform/docs/css/properties/perspective-origin/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Perspective in graphic arts is the representation on a flat surface of what the viewer's eye would see in a 3D space.
-The illusion of perspective on a flat surface, such as a computer screen, is created by placing points on the flat surface as they would appear if the flat surface were a clear window pane through which the viewer was looking.

-If there was a clear window pane between the viewer and the object, you could place points on that window surface that correspond to the points that exist beyond the glass.
+If there were a clear window pane between the viewer and the object, you could place points on the window surface that correspond to the points that exist beyond the glass.
 (See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and diagrams.)

+The illusion of perspective on a flat surface, such as a computer screen, is created by placing points on the flat surface as they would appear if the flat surface were a clear window pane through which the viewer was looking at the object.

 Perspective-origin is the location of the viewer's eye.
 For example, if the viewer is looking down at an object it appears differently than if the viewer is looking up at an object or from the side.